Towards a General Large Sample Theory for Regularized Estimators: Introduction

 \section{Introduction}

-Most of econometrics and statistics is concerned with estimation or constructing inferential procedures like tests or confidence regions for some parameter of interest and relying on large sample theory for studying their properties.
-In general, one can think of a parameter as a mapping, $\psi$, from the probability distribution generating the data, $P$, to some parameter space, which could be of finite or infinite dimension depending on the application.
-A common method for estimating this parameter is to replace the unknown distribution $P$ by an estimator of it like the empirical distribution of the data.
-This estimation technique is commonly known as ``plug-in" estimation and encompasses many popular estimators like OLS, MLE, GMM and the Bootstrap, among others.

-The complexity of modern datasets --- especially since the advent of the so-called ``big data revolution" --- forces researchers to write more complex models (such as semi-/non-parametric models and high-dimensional models) to describe these datasets and to try to estimate more complex parameter of interest, e.g., a whole function like a density or a regression function or a high-dimensional vector.
-Unfortunately, in these cases it was noted as early as \cite{Stein1956} that the mapping $\psi$ defining the parameter of interest is typically ill-behaved or even ill-defined when evaluated at the empirical distribution.
+It was noted as early as Stein \cite{Stein1956} that in many complex models, the parameter mapping, $\psi$, that links the probability distribution generating the data, $P$, to some parameter space may be ill-behaved or even ill-defined when evaluated at the empirical distribution.
 The widespread solution in these cases is to regularize the problem.

-Regularization procedures are ubiquitous in economics and elsewhere.
-Examples of these include kernel-based estimators; series-based estimators and penalization-based estimators among many others.\footnote{Examples of regularizations are so ubiquitous that providing a thorough review is outside the scope of the paper; see e.g. \cite{BickelLi06}, \cite{buhlmann2011statistics}, \cite{HardleLinton1994} and \cite{Chen2007} for excellent reviews of several regularization methods.} Even though there has been an enormous amount of work in econometrics and other sciences studying the properties of these procedures, they are viewed, by and large, as separate and unrelated.
+Regularization procedures are ubiquitous in statistics and elsewhere, examples of these include kernel-based estimators; series-based estimators and penalization-based estimators among many others.\footnote{Examples of regularizations are so ubiquitous that providing a thorough review is outside the scope of the paper; see e.g. \cite{BickelLi06}, \cite{buhlmann2011statistics}, \cite{HardleLinton1994} and \cite{Chen2007} for excellent reviews of several regularization methods.} Even though there has been an enormous amount of work in statistics and other sciences studying the properties of these procedures, they are viewed, by and large, as separate and unrelated.
 In particular, results like consistency or large sample distribution theory, when they exists, they have only been derived in a case-by-case basis; to our knowledge, there is no general theory or systematic approach.
 The goal of this paper is to fill this gap by providing the basis for an unifying large sample theory for regularized estimators that will allow us to make systematic progress in studying their large sample properties.